 The International General Assembly is composed of two Representatives from each institutional member (i.e., Associations), and the MSF International President.
-Each Representative has a single independent vote.
-As an institutional member, MSF Sweden has two seats in the IGA.
-It is required that the Association is represented by its President, and that one of the two Representatives has a medical profile.
+Following an IGA decision in 2024, each section (that is not regional) have one vote each at the IGA.
+However, as an institutional member, has two seats (but only one vote) at the IGA.
+It is required that the Association is represented by its

+President, and that one of the two Representatives has a medical profile5.
 Thus, the President of the Swedish Board is one of MSF Sweden's Representatives, while the other Representative is elected by the members at the GA.
 The Board President serves as the IGA Representative concurrently with his or her term as President, while the elected representative serves a three-year term.